Investigating Arsene Wenger’s claim that over three signings is too many

-Arsene Wenger says any manager signing more than three new players in one transfer window risks destabilising his team – but does history back up the Arsenal manager?
+Arsene Wenger says any manager signing more than three new players in one transfer window risks destabilising his team – but does history back up the former Arsenal manager?

 Speaking in December 2015, he said: “Firstly [the demand for new signings] is most of the time to calm anxiety for the fans.
 It is reassuring to have a big name come in and, secondly, the media put you under pressure to get a new name.